timihendrix33/session-3-in-class/readme.md

 })
 ```

 Refresh your browser then enter something into your form element.
-You should be able to see 'Hello' in your command line.
+You should  see 'Hello' in your command line.

 Express doesn’t handle reading data from the <form> element on it’s own.
 We have to add another package called body-parser to gain this functionality.

 `$ npm install body-parser --save`

+Make the following changes to app.js:

 ```
 const express = require('express')